 When you’ve built up a decent pension pot over many years, you might find it a bit nail-biting to move from saver to spender as you start taking money out.
 But there are things you can do to ensure your money lasts as long as possible while getting the income you need to live on in retirement.
 This brief guide will cover the key things you need to know when you’re ready to move into pension drawdown.
+We explain pension drawdown rules including what pension drawdown is, how pension drawdown works and whether pension drawdown is right for you.

 What is pension drawdown?

-If you have a defined contribution pension, the day will come when you’re ready to switch to the drawdown phase – it’s time to reap the benefits of all your years of saving.
+If you have a defined contribution pension, the day will come when you’re ready to switch to the drawdown phase – it’s time to reap the benefits of all of your years of saving.

 With pension drawdown, you can buy a flexible product which keeps your pension invested in such a way as to give you an income that you can ‘drawdown’ (ie take out and spend) while continuing to grow the rest of the pot.
 In this way, it will hopefully be able to keep meeting your income needs in the future.